JafarLone/FinTrackPro/README.md

 ## Contact

-For any questions or further information, feel free to reach out to [email protected].
+For any questions or further information, feel free to reach out to [jafarlone01@gmail.com].